'Mini-Mourinho' breathing new life into struggling Hull

 Leicester, the struggling defending champion, has slumped to within one point of the relegation zone after a run of four straight losses.

-Only four teams stand between the champions and last place, and they play one of them on Sunday.
+Only four teams stand between the champions and last place, and they play one of them on Sunday - Swansea.

-Note: This story has been corrected to show that Arsenal has lost to Watford and Chelsea in its last two games, not Watford and Swansea.